Read outside temperature with Ubuntu part 1

 sudo python setup.py install

-When we are done we can read temperature from module:
+When we are done we can read the temperature from a module:

 sudo temper-poll